coala/coala/docs/Developers/Development_Setup.rst

     (coala-venv)$ pip3 install -e <path/to/forked/repository>

 You will then be able to edit the repository and have the changes take effect in your virtualenv immediately.
-You will also be able to use pip to manage your installation of the package should you need to install from a different source in the future.
+You will also be able to use pip3 to manage your installation of the package should you need to install from a different source in the future.